gmersy/data-carbon/README.md

 This value will be prompted by `device_power/CAISO_MISO_webcam_experiments.py` so please make note of it.

-Before running `network/route_estimator.py` you need to get an API key from [CO2 Signal](https://www.co2signal.com/ and you will be prompted for it similar to the above)
+Before running `network/route_estimator.py` you need to get an API key from [CO2 Signal](https://www.co2signal.com/) and you will be prompted for it similar to above.

 # Results
 The stored results from the 24 short video experiment run on the 2019 Macbook Pro is in `experiment_results/results.csv`.
 All of the plots are in the `figs/` directory.
 The emission intensity estimate for internet data transfer at the time of the experiment is found in `network/result.json`